 In 1896 he was invited to England, probably by Munshi Abdul Karim, the Indian secretary of Queen Victoria, who developed a great affection for Govindananda.
 He met eighteen times with the English ruler at various of her castles.

-Queen Victoria was greatly influenced by Baba.
+Baba greatly influenced Queen Victoria.
 She was very interested in the spiritual life of Indians.
 After the death of the Queen’s husband, she was curious to know the secret of death.
 So, Queen kept urging Baba not to leave the UK until her death.
 Baba also became the Yoga Teacher of Queen.

 At the request of Queen Victoria, Shivapuri baba stayed in England until her death.
 He met many other personalities, such as Winston Churchill and George Bernhard Shaw.
-When Baba lived in the UK for a long time, he also visited the country’s rural areas.
+Baba lived in the UK for a long time and visited the country’s rural areas.

 He lived with the Wilkinson family on the British island of Mayan.
 At the same time, he was introduced to a young man who later played an important role in bringing Baba to Nepal.